Confessions Of A Former Mean Girl: Here's How I Finally Changed My Ways

 I now understand that I was coming from a place of fear — fear of being different, fear of being vulnerable, and fear of being myself.
 I was more focused on comparing myself to others and constantly seeking their acceptance.
 I learned to get the attention I needed through ugly means, like putting others down and being dramatic.

-I coped by building defense mechanisms.
+I coped with an unfulfilled by building defense mechanisms.
 I dealt with my emotions by attacking rather than being attacked.
 I could change on a dime and become anyone I wanted, just to fit in.
 I was no longer myself but rather someone who I thought people wanted me to be.

 After years of self-neglect, I became severely depressed and suffered from anxiety.
 I continued to feel empty into my 20s, and I had no idea why.
 I had everything that anyone could ever want: I was engaged, owned a house on the water, and had many good friends.

 I remember standing in my kitchen looking through the window at my fiancé and feeling angry at him for smiling.
-I suddenly had a vision of my future self — I was my mother.
+I suddenly had a vision of my future self — I was angry, and mean, and hurtful.
 For the first time, I saw my real self, and didn’t like what I saw.
 I needed to make a change.

 I tried different things like calling off my engagement, changing jobs, and starting therapy, but nothing worked.
 Then, yoga taught me the tools to discover what it was that I longed for deep within myself.
 My yoga teacher training helped me develop an awareness of myself that I had no clue even existed.
 It was like I was being introduced to myself for the first time.
 Through exercises like meditation and self-reflection, I began to recognize my negative thought patterns and think more positively.